CharlottePrimiceri/ProbabilisticRobotics/README.md

   <img src="https://github.com/CharlottePrimiceri/ProbabilisticRobotics/blob/main/04-Calibration/images/sim_ls1iteration.png">

 - <ins>1 iteration of the least squares algorithm on dataset divided in 10 batches + some Iterations on the whole dataset</ins>\
+First I've merged the initial guess of the laser pose w.r.t baselink to the kinematic paramters to perturb.
-First I've tried to divide the dataset in 5 batches, but without significant results, then with 10 batches (2434\10 with 4 as reminder parts so the last batch is of 247 values).\
+Then I've tried to divide the dataset in 5 batches, but without significant results, then with 10 batches (2434\10 with 4 as reminder parts so the last batch is of 247 values).\
 In particular I needed to modify the function robot_config_f() by adding as argument the value of the steering angle corresponding to its previous value with respect the first one for each batch.\
-Then I perturbed, for each batch, the dataset from the first index to the last value of the current batch, so U(1:last_value, :).\
+After that I perturbed, for each batch, the dataset from the first index to the last value of the current batch, so U(1:last_value, :).\
 For each batch, in the computation of the front wheel pose, is perturbed one kinematic parameter, each time a different one, by adding and subtracting the perturbation vector.\
 So in the computation of the front wheel pose I perturb equally and consistently from the value at index 1 of the complete dataset to the last_value of the current batch:\
 ```